 Returning to Washington State, Michael Skinner Jr. operated Aberdeen Kenpo Karate until March of 2001 when he moved to Las Vegas for improved employment opportunities.
 Promoted to Black Belt prior to his departure were Chuck Caldwell (1998), Jeremy Baarsma (1999) and Karen Ellingson (1999).
 Also promoted in 1999 at Pacific Shaolin Kenpo were Brandon and Jason Bodey.

 Meanwhile, in 2002 John Kraft donated all of his Martial Arts items, including the sword you see him receiving from Aberdeen Kenpo Karate Black Belts above, to Mr. Bob Alexander.
 This included a wealth of VCR tapes, written materials, and ISKA items.
-Jon would return to Shaolin Kenpo in approximately 2010, working with Clay Micheau to have both of them renew their dedication and direction with Shaolin Kenpo.
+John would return to Shaolin Kenpo in approximately 2010, working with Clay Micheau to have both of them renew their dedication and direction with Shaolin Kenpo.
 By 2014, this group included Ben Galeana and Bob Alexander.
+In 2018, John Kraft would again elect to strike out on his own.
+2023 would see Mike Skinner Jr., Karen Ellingson, and Albert Carter jump on board as Shaolin Kenpo Martial Arts entered a growing phase.
+In 2024, Sifu Sue Messenger and Mark Skinner would join the group that continues to grow each week.

 Today, Sibok Clay Micheau, under the direction of Sr. Master Professor Gerald Ronan (9th Degree) and Professor Vince Ronan Jr. (8th Degree), continues to spread the knowledge of Shaolin Kenpo in Washington State...over 50 years into this story.